Comment on page

 As individual school districts tackle the challenge of providing education to students at the primary and secondary school levels during the pandemic, PanFab has committed to providing information that may be helpful to school staff.
-We will update this page on an ongoing basis, and we welcome additional questions.
+We will update this page on an ongoing basis, and we welcome additional questions which can be submitted below.

-Layers of precautions include washing hands, ventilation, wearing masks and other PPE, physical distancing, time, testing, and contact tracing.
+- Layers of precautions include wearing masks and other PPE, ensuring good ventilation in indoor spaces, maintaining physical distance and time, washing hands, testing, and contact tracing.
 These layers work together to provide multiple means of protection.
 This is important because no single layer is perfect.

 Questions are grouped according to their layer of precaution for ease of reference.